A Dunkl-Gamma Type Operator in Terms of Two-Variable Hermite Polynomials

-\curraddr{Gazi University, Faculty of Science, Department of Mathematics, 06100, Be\c{s}evler, Ankara, Turkey} {Ankara University, Faculty of Science, Department of Mathematics, 06100, Tando\u{g}an, Ankara, Turkey} {Ankara University, Faculty of Science, Department of Mathematics, 06100, Tando\u{g}an, Ankara, Turkey} \subjclass[2000]{Primary 41A25, 41A36; Secondary 33C45} \keywords{Dunkl exponential, Hermite polynomial, Gamma function, modulus of continuity, Peetre's K-functional.}
+\curraddr{Gazi University, Faculty of Science, Department of Mathematics, 06500, Teknikokullar, Ankara, Turkey} {Ankara University, Faculty of Science, Department of Mathematics, 06100, Tando\u{g}an, Ankara, Turkey} {Ankara University, Faculty of Science, Department of Mathematics, 06100, Tando\u{g}an, Ankara, Turkey} \subjclass[2000]{Primary 41A25, 41A36; Secondary 33C45} \keywords{Dunkl exponential, Hermite polynomial, Gamma function, modulus of continuity, Peetre's $K$-functional.}